tlegoc/tlegoc/README.md

 - GL_Ants : Recreation of an ant simulation in OpenGL.
 This taught me how to use the API, the concept of compute shaders, and how images and buffers are managed.
 - GodotCPUOptimizedPlane : Godot 3/4 experiment to see if I could implement some sort of tesselation into Godot, which did not support it at the time.
 I managed to create a high detail and very large plane, all running at 60fps on a laptop with no dedicated GPU.
 - wei_app_api_v2 : AWS API created for managing challenges and teams for events in my school.
 It features automatic deployment through SAM.
-- vk_engine : Vulkan rendering engine to try and understand the API more.
+- vk_engine : Very basic Vulkan rendering engine to try and understand the API more.
 Mostly made following a tutorial, although I implemented dynamic rendering myself.
 - gl_pbr_engine : OpenGL deferred rendering engine, with passes management, #include processor in shaders, image and model loading.
 Not finished yet, but I plan to implement PBR.

 ### ❓ Future projects